fail2ban/fail2ban/README.md

 mechanisms if you really want to protect services.

 This README is a quick introduction to Fail2Ban.
-More documentation, FAQ, and HOWTOs available in the fail2ban(1) manpage and on the website https://www.fail2ban.org
+More documentation, FAQ, and HOWTOs to be found on fail2ban(1) manpage and the website: https://www.fail2ban.org

 Installation:
 -------------